TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Bvckup2](https://bvckup2.com) -Simple fast backup: Light, versatile and very capable data replication software.
 Select a pair of folders and it will make sure that one stays an exact copy of the other
 * [Cryptomator](https://cryptomator.org/) - Free & Open Source client-side encryption for Dropbox, Google Drive, you name it.
 Protect your cloud files
 * [Enigmail](https://www.enigmail.net) - Enigmail automatically decrypts and verifies your Email
+* [Eraser](https://eraser.heidi.ie/) - Eraser is an advanced security tool for Windows which allows you to completely remove sensitive data from your hard drive by overwriting it several times with carefully selected patterns
 * [Gpg4win](https://www.gpg4win.org) - Gpg4win is a secure solution for file and email encryption
 * [Internet Noise](https://github.com/slifty/internet_noise) - HTML application to make internet noise that helps scramble your internet activities
 * [KeePassXC](https://keepassxc.org) - KeePassXC is a free and open-source password manager